-Imagine yourself enjoying a romantic dinner of Peruvian ceviche with your special someone at the classy Rosa Nautica restaurant as you both admire the vibrant orange, purple, and magenta hues of the sunset over the ocean.
-After the delicious meal, comes the bill and you ask yourself uncomfortably, “Should I tip or is it included?”
+It is super helpful to understand the tipping etiquette in Peru before your travels commence.
+Imagine yourself enjoying a romantic dinner of Peruvian lomo saltado or ceviche with your special someone at the lovely Limo restaurant in Cusco as you both admire the views of the magnificent and historic Plaza de Armas.
+After the meal, the bill comes and you ask yourself uncomfortably, “Should I tip or is it included?”

 Or, you just completed the rugged, yet ever so rewarding Inca Trail.
 You snapped some phenomenal pictures of Machu Picchu for that bucket list photo album, and you owe it all to the skill of your experienced tour guide and trekking staff.
-As you say your final goodbyes, you’re reminded how much they helped you along the way and wonder to yourself, “Should I tip these guys?”
+As you say your final goodbyes, you’re reminded how much they helped you along the way and wonder to yourself:

 Let’s clear the air, and say that in general, tipping in Peru is a respectable practice and strongly encouraged among travelers.
 Specifically, you should tip at sit-down restaurants and bars, porters in hotels and airports, tour guide staff and drivers, as well as gas station and bathroom attendants.
 And of course, if you receive exceptional service it is acceptable to give a little extra.
 Follow these general tipping guidelines of “DOs” and “DON’Ts” so that you are aware of them on your next Peru adventure.

 Before we start, a piece of advice: keep around that small change in Nuevo soles (PEN) or soles (S/) because tipping in coins, especially for local services, will be essential.
 As tempting as it may be to tip in USD, it’s actually more of a burden for the recipient(s) to change that to local currency.

 This article was updated by Gina Cronin on November 1, 2019.